Skip to main content

 Book Borrowing Service is available to staff who request print books.
 Requested items will be mailed to the requestor as quickly as possible.
 The timeframe depends upon the complexity of the request.

-A Biomedical Librarian/Informationist is assigned specifically to support this IAA and can provide:
+A Biomedical Librarian is assigned specifically to support this IAA and can provide:

 • Research assistance with in-depth literature searches and summarized filtered reports of the findings